Magnetohydrodynamic Simulation Code CANS+: Assessments and Applications: Code Assessments

 The monotonicity preservation of CANS+ was verified by a standard shock tube problem \citep{Brio1988,Ryu1995}.
 We initially set for this shock tube problem the values $(\rho, p, V_x, V_y, V_z, B_x, B_y, B_z)_L=(1,1,0,0,0,0.75,1,0)$ in a region on the left-hand side of the simulation domain, $0\le x<0.5$, and $(\rho, p, V_x, V_y, V_z, B_x, B_y, B_z)_R=(0.125,0.1,0,0,0,0.75,-1,0)$ on the right-hand side in $0.5\le x\le1$ with $\gamma=5/3$ \citep{Ryu1995}.
 We used 512 computational cells for this problem.

-Figure \ref{fig:shktb}(a) and \ref{fig:shktb}(d) respectively show $\rho$ and $V_x$ profiles at $t=0.1$ obtained by CANS+ (red), and we compared them with the MUSCL scheme (blue) and the reference result obtained by the first-order scheme with 8192 cells (black).
+Figures \ref{fig:shktb}(a) and \ref{fig:shktb}(d) respectively show $\rho$ and $V_x$ profiles at $t=0.1$ obtained by CANS+ (red), and we compared them with the MUSCL scheme (blue) and the reference result obtained by the first-order scheme with 8192 cells (black).
 Characteristic profiles (from left to right: fast rarefaction, slow compound, contact discontinuity, slow shock, and fast rarefaction) were reproduced by CANS+.
-In particular, the contact discontinuity ($x\sim0.56$) and the slow shock wave ($x\sim0.63$) were resolved more sharply (figure \ref{fig:shktb}(b) and \ref{fig:shktb}(e)) than in the MUSCL scheme.
-A staircasing profile around the compound wave in the CANS+ is the inherent property of the MP5 scheme \citep{Suresh1997}.
+In particular, the contact discontinuity ($x\sim0.56$) and the slow shock wave ($x\sim0.63$) were resolved more sharply (figures \ref{fig:shktb}(b) and \ref{fig:shktb}(e)) than in the MUSCL scheme.
+A staircasing profile around the compound wave can be found when the MP5 scheme was combined with the HLLD Riemann solver.
+A smoother profile was obtained with the HLL solver (not shown) as previously reported with the global Lax-Friedrichs scheme \citep{Mignone2010}.

-Figure \ref{fig:shktb}(c) and \ref{fig:shktb}(f) compare the results from the MP5 scheme with different variables for the interpolation to cell surfaces.
+Figures \ref{fig:shktb}(c) and \ref{fig:shktb}(f) compare the results from the MP5 scheme with different variables for the interpolation to cell surfaces.
 The reconstruction of the characteristic variables (black) that was used in CANS+ resulted in the best performance to capture the discontinuities among other variables used for the reconstruction, including the primitive variables shown in the figure (red).
 Interpolation of the characteristic variables, which were actually transported by the waves, was necessary for obtaining nonoscillatory results with the present fifth-order scheme.